-Forget to leave the butter out on the countertop to soften before baking?
+Forgot to leave the butter out on the countertop to soften before baking?
 Soften butter in a pinch with a hot mug!

 Fill a tall mug with boiling hot water and wait a minute for the heat to saturate through.
-Then, stand the butter vertically, toss the hot water into the sink and completely cover the cold butter with the warmed up mug and the radiant heat will perfectly soften the butter.
+Then, stand the butter vertically, toss the hot water into the sink and completely cover the cold butter with the warmed-up mug and the radiant heat will perfectly soften the butter.
 Wait about 10 minutes and repeat if necessary.

 Best way to mash your bananas:

-Mashing your ripe bananas in a shallow bowl with the back of a fork will give you the perfect puree consistency.
+Mashing your ripe bananas in a shallow bowl with the back of a fork will give you the perfect pureed consistency.
 Use this technique for any recipe that requires a mashed banana, like banana bread.

 The consistency should be a smooth puree with some small banana chunks throughout.

-Something is oozing out of my cookies!:
+Something is oozing out of my cookies!